Marius4th/WeSP-Editor/README.md

 # WeSP-Editor
 A simple program for creating and editing vector graphics (SVG) for the web.

+I started this project because I wanted to make some vector graphics for a web and I thought it would be more fun to make my own program rather than learning to use something like Illustrator.
+It is also great for learning new stuff ^^.

 For a binary of this project check https://github.com/Marius4th/WeSP-Editor/releases

 You can contact me at [@marius4th](https://twitter.com/marius4th) on twitter.